Preventing Exposure to Lead

 For more information on lead inspections versus risk assessments, please visit the EPA’s website.

-If you’d like to hire a lead inspector or risk assessor to come and test the paint in your home, the EPA maintains a database of certified local firms in your area.
+To hire a lead inspector or risk assessor to come and test the paint in a home, visit the EPA database of certified local firms in your area.

 How Much Does it Cost to Have My Home Tested?